-In this article, we share what’s actually going on with the theory behind Wealth Beyond Wall Street, so you can decide for yourself if this financial theory is right for you and your financial goals.
+In this article, we share what’s actually going on with the main theories behind Wealth Beyond Wall Street and Safe Money Millionaire.
+You can decide for yourself if these financial theories are right for you and your financial goals.
 After all, it is your money, your life and your life insurance.
 You get to make the call about what you want to do, and you should be in control of your own finances.

 As far as I can tell, these terms, originated with Brett Kitchen and Ethan Kap who have written two books named after the theories described in the books: